seqan/seqan/manual/source/Tutorial/BasicSamBamIO.rst

    if (keyFound)
        std::cerr << "ERROR: Unknown key!\n";

-Then, we can read the value from the :dox:`BamTagsDict` using the function :dox:`BamTagsDict#extractTagValue extractTagValue`.
+Then, we can read the value from the :dox:`BamTagsDict` using the function :dox:`BamTagsDict#extractTagValue`.

 .. code-block:: cpp